Executive Staff

 Contact: (716) 285-3403 x.2247

 Christian Hoffman joined Community Missions as Communications and Development Manager in February 2013, and was named Director of Public Relations & Development in January 2019.
-A 2003 graduate of Lee University with a BS degree in Mathematics, Mr. Hoffman also completed course work toward an MBA at Mercer University.
+A 2003 graduate of Lee University with a Bachelor of Science in Mathematics, Mr. Hoffman also completed course work toward an MBA at Mercer University.

 As Vice President - Public Relations & Development, Mr. Hoffman is responsible for managing the day-to-day external communication of the agency, while also pursuing funding opportunities, specifically related to grantwriting.
 Since coming aboard, he has expanded Community Missions' social media reach using Twitter, Facebook and blogs, garnered unprecedented media coverage for the Mission, and has helped the agency secure hundreds of thousands of dollars in grant funding.